Syllabus for Math 214 (Multivariable

 Topics

-applications of the normal distribution, confidence intervals and hypothesis
+of the normal distribution, confidence intervals and hypothesis tests about

-tests about means, and simple linear regression), after which topics covered
+means, and simple linear regression), after which topics covered will include

-will include confidence intervals and hypothesis tests about variances,
+confidence intervals and hypothesis tests about variances, multiple regression

-multiple regression and regression diagnostics, one-way and two-way analysis of
+and regression diagnostics, one-way and two-way analysis of variance, multiple

-variance, multiple comparison methods, analysis of covariance, stepwise
+comparison methods, analysis of covariance, stepwise regression, chi-square

-of this course is to provide the student with an overview of some advanced
+course is to provide the student with an overview of some advanced statistical

-statistical techniques and some applications in a variety of fields, such as
+techniques and some applications in a variety of fields, such as business,

-business, psychology, sociology, science, etc. This course can count as an
+psychology, sociology, science, etc. This course can count as an elective

-elective choice toward several majors and/or toward the mathematics
+choice toward several majors and/or toward the mathematics distribution

 Course Goals